Debian/britney2/doc/migrations-simplified.md

-The document is primarily aimed at contributors for distributions that want to understand the basics of britney and her migration rules.
+The document is primarily aimed at contributors for distributions that want to understand the basics of britney and its migration rules.

 The documentation also aspires to be a general purpose document for britney that is applicable for multiple distributions.